MonriPayments/woocommerce-monri/readme.txt

 == Installation ==

-You will first need to register with Monri in order to use this extension on your site.
+You will first need to register with Monri in order to use this plugin on your site.
 Additional fees apply.
 Please complete the [inquiry form](https://monri.com/contact/), and we will contact you regarding setup and any information you will need.

+If you used older Monri plugin, it is best to remove it first before using this new version.
+Old settings will be migrated but make sure to recheck them and test new integration.

 == Documentation ==